yoheimuta/protolint/README.md

 protolint lint -config_path=path/to/your_protolint.yaml . # use path/to/your_protolint.yaml
 protolint lint -config_dir_path=path/to .   # search path/to for .protolint.yaml
-protolint lint -fix .                       # automatically fix some of the problems reported by some rules protolint lint -fix -auto_disable=next .    # automatically fix some problems and insert disable comments to the other problems.
+protolint lint -fix .                       # automatically fix some of the problems reported by some rules protolint lint -fix -auto_disable=next .    # this is preferable when you want to fix problems while maintaining the compatibility.
+Automatically fix some problems and insert disable comments to the other problems.
 The available values are next and this. protolint lint -auto_disable=next .         # automatically insert disable comments to the other problems. protolint lint -v .                         # with verbose output to investigate the parsing error protolint lint -no-error-on-unmatched-pattern . # exits with success code even if no file is found (file & directory mode)